 Storage also falls into this category.
-It’s common that people need to store their items between leases.
-If you need short or long term storage as part of your move it’s important to ask whether the moving company owns its own storage facility or they use a third party.
+It’s common that people to need to store their items between leases.
+If you need short or long-term storage as part of your move it’s important to ask whether the moving company owns its own storage facility or they use a third party.
 While there isn’t anything wrong with a moving company teaming up with a third party to offer storage, as a customer you’re agreeing to work with another company when storing your items which requires some more research.

 4. Specialty Items

 Certain items require special care when handling and moving.
-Perhaps number one among these specialty items are pianos.
+Perhaps number one among these specialty items is pianos.
 Whether it’s a small upright up to a baby grand or grand, pianos require a great deal of experience and often special equipment and extra crew members to safely move.
 Ask your moving company if they have a special crew dedicated to moving pianos and request them if possible.

 Other items that could help make the decision of what moving company to choose that much easier include pool tables, art, and antiques.
 Be sure to ask how the company plans to pack and protect pieces of art or antiques.
 Generally, custom crates are the best method to make sure your items get from point A to point B safely.